runa-hashimoto/RGC_scRNA-seq/README.md

 ### Gene set used for the cell-cycle trajectory analysis
-The 883-gene set used in the analysis reported in the paper is provided in this repository as: `GO_union_genes_expressed_in_cluster3_RGC_pct05_gene_symbols_only_2026-04-24.csv`
+The 883-gene set used in the analysis reported in the paper is provided in this repository as 'GO_union_genes_expressed_in_cluster3_RGC_pct05_gene_symbols_only_2026-04-24.csv`.

 Because Gene Ontology annotations are updated over time, rerunning the QuickGO retrieval may produce a slightly different gene set.

 ### Environment
-Python environment information is provided in: `environment_scenv.yml`
+Python environment information is provided in `environment_scenv.yml`.

-R environment information for the cell-cycle trajectory analysis is provided in: `RGC_GO_pct05_sessionInfo.txt`
+R environment information for the cell-cycle trajectory analysis is provided in `RGC_GO_pct05_sessionInfo.txt`.